construct0/ReferentialResources/README.md

 This makes it easy for others to find the correct file by navigating the commit history, and alleviates the burden of renaming the file to something long.

 Please provide a virustotal link of which the SHA256 matches the file and the first date of upload is more than 3 weeks old.

 You may submit earlier but it will not be merged before then.

+Does not apply to txt and source code files.
+Does apply to zips, rars, jars, pdfs, docs.
+Do not submit executables.
+Do not submit repositories without a license, submit a txt file with links in it instead (origin, optionally web archive, mirror(s)).